tmtsoftware/csw/docs/src/main/technical/location/location-server.md

 - `Service`:
   This uses [LWWRegister](https://doc.akka.io/docs/akka/current/distributed-data.html?language=scala#flags-and-registers) which holds location of CSW component against unique connection name.

-  `Location service` track API internally uses this key to register interest in change notifications by sending `Replicator.Subscribe` message to the Replicator.
+`Location service` track API internally uses `Service` key to register interest in change notifications by sending `Replicator.Subscribe` message to the Replicator.
-  It will send `Replicator.Changed` messages to the registered subscriber when the data for the subscribed key is updated.
+It sends `Replicator.Changed` messages to the registered subscriber when the data for the subscribed key is updated.

 #### Consistency Gurantees